saraxstrenger/seniordesign/server/README.md

 5. The data to upload to this table is in seniordesign/data/new_course_evals.csv

-6. To upload this csv to the table, we first enter ".mode csv" in the terminal.
+6. To upload this csv to the table, we first enter
+    ```
+   .mode csv
+    ```
    Then we execute the following command:
     ```
     .import filepathtocsv evaluations
    ```